anders617/cscareerquestions-salaries/README.md

 If you don't care about running the script and just want the data, then look at [output/salaries.csv](https://github.com/anders617/cscareerquestions-salaries/blob/master/output/salaries.csv)

+Commenters don't use a common format when inputing data (e.g. they often write in text instead of numbers) so none of the fields are strictly numbers.
+This means its hard to do any analysis of salary/relocation/signing/stock without doing some serious cleanup of the data.
+So, for now this is mostly just useful as a personal reference for what salaries to expect from various companies.

 ## Setup
 Clone this repository:
 ```shell